SweetMoonSM/Token-Grabber-Builder/README.md

 # Note
 The new file just >25 mb so i can't upload it on github so here you can download new version here ( working ) [file .exe new version](https://mega.nz/file/FhNXnTLT#GA50Nig0K28PHhOiiIPy0fnoDvPY3LRVersZTiyHqes)
-# IMPORTANT
-YOU HAVE TO DOWNLOAD ALL ( OLD VERSION WITH NEW VERSION ) AND DELETE THE TOKEN GRABBER BUILDER.EXE ( OLD VERSION ) THEN USE THE NEW VERSION SO THAT'S THE FILE CAN WORKING